Overnight Rafting Trip

 Is this trip good for kids?

 Yes!
-Children ages 4 and up are welcome on the overnight trip.
+Children who weigh at least 40 lbs are welcome on the overnight trip.
 The Class II and III rapids are exciting but manageable, and your guide will keep everyone safe.
 Kids especially love the campfire, s’mores, and sleeping in a wall tent.

-What should I bring on an overnight raft trip?
+What should I pack for an overnight trip?

 Are there bathrooms at the campsite?

-Yes, we have a portable toilet at camp.
+Yes, we have a clean, maintained portable toilet at camp.